Moogsoft/moog-bulkconfig/README.md

 ```
 express-bulkconfig [-d] [-y] [-j] [-l debug] [-c config_file] [-h]
     --dryrun:            Show what changes would be made, but don't do it.
-    --yaml:              Dump the entire seach results as a YAML file.
+    --yaml:              Dump the entire seach results as a YAML file. (saved.yaml)
-    --json:              Dump the entire seach results as a YAML file.
+    --json:              Dump the entire seach results as a JSON file. (saved.json)
     --loglevel debug:    Be more verbose
     --conf config_file:  Specifiy a config file (default is ./mbc-config.yaml)
     --help:              The usage message